 Pre-investment value assessment of expected returns from investing in stocks by the average individual retail investors is a critical step in their investment decisionmaking process.
-The results from regression analysis supported the existence of a strong influence of perceived investment value on investment intention of individual investors.
-From the study results, it is evident that expected value is an important factor in shaping investment intention of individual investors in pursuit of improved economic status.
+The results from regression analysis supported the existence of the effect of perceived investment value on investment intention of individual investors.
+From the study results, it's evident that expected value is an important factor in shaping investment intention of individual investors in pursuit of improved economic status.
 Moreover, the promise of economic benefits was found to have the highest impact in stimulating the intentions to invest.
 Additionally, the findings also shows that functional, emotional and symbolic benefits indicators have very little or no effect in determining whether to invest in stock or not.
 This multi-dimensional view of perceived investment value has an important implication in investment management.
-The unique influence of the dimension of perceived investment value revealed how each of them helped stimulate investment intention of individual investors in Kenya.
+The unique effects of each dimensions of perceived investment value revealed how each of them helped stimulate investment intention of individual investors in Kenya.